aws-amplify/discord-bot/README.md

-# amplify-bot
+# hey-amplify

-Welcome to the amplify-bot repository!
+Welcome to hey-amplify!
+This repository contains the source code for the [AWS Amplify Discord Server](https://discord.gg/8RFCGKMfVM)'s bot!

 ## Getting Started